 For proper grooming, usually, a snowmobile or snowcat is used, depending on the affordability of the device.
 Snowcats are tractors with treads that have both rear and front attachments such as a compactor, powder maker, tiller, and track setter that help provide consistency to the track.
 These are very expensive and can cost you around $200,000 plus gasoline charges.
 On the other hand, snowmobiles are relatively cheaper and come with fewer attachments.

-Snow farming is also used by many groomers to retain the structure of the snow and create cache sites, and shovel snow for redistribution later.
+Snow farming is also used by many professional snow groomers to retain the structure of the snow and create cache sites, and shovel snow for redistribution later.
 The wet areas in the trail can hence be covered in hay bales to hold the snow.